 Lingoda, on the other hand, pushes you out of your comfort zone and into actual conversation from the start.
 Yes, it can be more challenging and even intimidating at times, but it's this very challenge that accelerates learning and builds real-world language skills.

 In terms of cultural understanding, Lingoda again has the upper hand.
-Through interaction with native-speaking teachers from various backgrounds, learners gain insights into cultural nuances and colloquial expressions that apps often miss or present without context.
+Through interaction with native-speaking teachers from various backgrounds, learners gain insights into cultural nuances and colloquial expressions that a language learning app often miss or present without context.

 While Lingoda is more expensive than most language learning apps, the investment pays off in terms of the quality and depth of learning.Â